-Within the U.S. government, much of the current information operations doctrine and capability resides with the military.
-Many consider DOD to be relatively wellfunded, leading some to posit that the epicenter for all IW activities should be the Pentagon.
+Within the USG, much of the current information operations doctrine and capability resides with the military.
+Many consider DOD to be relatively well-funded, leading some to posit that the epicenter for all IW activities should be the Pentagon.
 Some fear that military leadership of the IW sphere represents the militarization of cyberspace, or the weaponization of information.
-Title 10 U.S.C.
+In addition, the military may not possess the best tools to successfully lead information efforts across the USG Title 10 U.S.C.
 2241 prohibits DOD from domestic "publicity or propaganda," although the terms are undefined.
 It is unclear how IW/IO relate to this so-called military propaganda ban.
+P.L.
+115-232 tasked the State Department's Global Engagement Center (GEC) to "direct, USG to recognize, understand, expose, and counter foreign state and foreign non-state propaganda and disinformation efforts."
+P.L.
+116-92 created a Principal Information Operations Advisor within DOD to coordinate and deconflict its operations with the GEC, who is the lead.